 Instead, lower your thermostat only by a few degrees at night.
 This can help you stay comfortable without the shift being too dramatic to cause roofing problems.

-Keep your windows open during the day
+Keep your curtains open during the day

 This will help to lower your utility bills a little while also giving you the daily dose of vitamin D you need to help fight back against the winter blues.